technomancy/leiningen/doc/TUTORIAL.md

 dependency here.
 Unlike most languages, it's easy to swap out any version of Clojure.

-If you've got a simple pure-clojure project, you may be fine with the default of depending only on Clojure, but otherwise you'll need to list other dependencies.

 ## Dependencies

 By default, Leiningen projects download dependencies from